 I've added a few chopped dates in here, as I love both the flavor and texture, but you could also use raisins as in the original.
 Many recipes also add in some nuts which you are welcome to do as well, I just knew my kids would be funny about them and I do really like it without.

 I tried it both with and without frosting and I really have a hard time deciding which I prefer.
-I got a friend to try and she loved the frosting, so I'd definitely highly recommend it, but without is obviously a little more day-to-day (and less messy).
+Funny enough, the kids go for with frosting but it is a little more messy.
+My compromise is the drizzle you see here.
 It's up to you, and it's delicious either way.

 This apple snack cake is a wonderfully easy and tasty cake perfect for any time of day.
 Enjoy it with coffee, as dessert, as part of brunch or any excuse.
 It's jam-packed with juicy apples and is sure to be a hit.